Best Colleges & Universities Kentucky 2023

 Salary After Attending: $32,910

 Lindsey Wilson College is a private liberal arts college founded in 1903.
-The mission of Lindsey Wilson College is to provide a challenging academic environment that encourages students to become lifelong learners and contributing members of their communities.
-Lindsey Wilson College holds a total undergraduate enrollment of 1,974 and boasts a student-to-faculty ratio of 15:1.
-If attending Lindsey Wilson College, students have the opportunity to earn an associate’s (A.A.) or bachelor’s (B.A., B.S., or B.S.N.) degree in myriad academic programs from Nursing to Psychology; and a master’s (M.Ed., MFA) degree in many more fields including Education, Social Work, and the Sciences.
+If attending Lindsey Wilson College students have the opportunity to earn an associate’s or bachelor’s degree in myriad academic programs from Nursing to Psychology; and a master’s degree in many more fields including Education, Social Work, and the Sciences.
+Lindsey Wilson College’s mission revolves around fostering a stimulating academic atmosphere that inspires students to embrace lifelong learning and actively contribute to their communities.

 19. Campbellsville University